 Nowadays, when I say, “My name’s Z, and I’m an alcoholic,” I am saying something a great deal different than what the same words meant in, say, 1950.
 Back they they meant, “I’m a person with an allergy to alcohol.
 That allergy and the effect it has on me has turned me from a reasonable human being into a person with poor morals, a defective character, and many shortcomings that must be gotten rid of before I can take my place (regain my place) beside ’normal’ people as an upstanding member of society.”

 Quite a difference, huh?
-Yet we cling to the old language in the books and, inevitably, to the self-image that the language conjures.
+Yet we cling to the old language, and inevitably to the self-image that the language conjures.
 Why?
 Because we take the almost superstitious position that to change anything might weaken a program that is keeping us alive, one day at a time.

 “Aha,” you’re thinking, “he wants to rewrite the Big Book and Basic Text.
 He’s another one of those people who think they know better than the founders and the millions who have followed.
 I’ve got his number!”

 Nope.
 Don’t want to change a word of any literature.
-I want to change your thinking, though–just a tiny bit.
+I got over that in the first couple of years of my recovery.
+I want to change your thinking, though — just a tiny bit.
 I want you to stop thinking of things as “good” or “bad,” “functional” or “dysfunctional,” “shortcomings” and “defects of character.”

 Instead, I want you to think of these things as unskillful behavior.
 “Were entirely ready to have God remove all these unskillful ways of dealing with life.”
 “Humbly asked Him to remove our unskillful ways.”
 I no longer have “bad habits,” but rather unskillful ways.

-Isn’t it true of most of the things we do in life, when they fail to work out as we expect, that we tried to get things right–but were simply unskillful?
+Isn’t it true of most of the things we do in life, when they fail to work out as we expect, that we tried to get things right but were simply unskillful?
 And isn’t it true that we can keep on learning?
-What a wonderful way to look at our lives–no longer good or bad, right or wrong, but simply opportunities to become more skillful at living them.
+What a wonderful way to look at our lives–no longer good or bad, right or wrong, but simply opportunities to become more skillful at living.